-It sounded excessive, but I assumed I simply didn’t understand because I wasn’t a mother yet.
-However, as the months passed, almost every one of my new-mommy friends had begun complaining that her house was over-run by baby gear.
-She didn’t know where to put it all, it kept getting in the way, and it made cleaning up impossible.
+I figured I just didn’t understand because I hadn’t had a baby yet.
+However, as the months and years passed, almost every one of my new-mommy friends had begun complaining.
+The house was over-run by baby gear, it kept getting in the way, and it made staying organized practically impossible.

 Sure, each piece of gear was helpful for specific situations in specific baby phases.
-But there is clearly a tipping point where the inconvenience of the excessive amount of stuff outweighs the convenience of each individual item.
+But there comes a point where the inconvenience of the extra stuff outweighs the convenience of each item.

-I needed to draw a clear line between the items that really would truly make my life easier, and the unnecessary stuff that would just get in the way.
-The only way to avoid future clutter was to find a solid decision making strategy for shopping.
+I needed a way to draw a clear line between the items that really would truly make my life easier, and the unnecessary stuff that would just get in the way.

-That is when I came up with . . .
+That is when I cam up with The Rule of Three.

-I was working in the kitchen with my baby daughter strapped to me, bothered by how heavy she was getting.
-I thought to myself, “I wish I had something on the counter to put her down in.
+I was doing dishes in the kitchen with my baby daughter strapped to me.
+She was getting heavy and I found myself thinking, “I wish I had something on the counter to put her down in.
 A bouncy seat would be nice.”

 That was one valid moment of desire.

-I wasn’t tempted by a commercial, or watching someone else use it at their house.
-In that moment, in my own house, with my own baby, if I did have a bouncy seat, I would have used it and appreciated it.
+I wasn’t being tempted by a commercial, or hearing of someone else’s experience.
+In that moment, in my own house, with my own baby, if I had a bouncy seat, I would have used it and appreciated it.

 But . . . was that just a fluke?
-A one-time, odd-ball moment?
+A one-time whim?
 Not sure yet . . . so I waited.

 Here is another example . . .

-My husband and I took our babies to a restaurant, which had unfortunately run out of high chairs.
+One evening, my husband and I had taken our baby girl to a restaurant, which had unfortunately run out of high chairs.
 I had to hold my daughter in my lap while I ate – not fun.
 I saw another family using a travel high chair that hooked onto the table.
-Well, that would have been convenient!
+Well, that would have been helpful!

 When we rush to buy things, we become swayed by every suggestion, recommendation, sale, advertisement, and impulse.
 Our decisions are not our own.

 By contrast, there is something about waiting that gives us power.
 We take control of our shopping choices.
-“I will decide what I really need, and I will only buy it when I know the purchase is wise.”
+“I will decide what I really need, thank you very much.”
+Freedom!

-This is the third time this year I’ve wanted to wear this dress, but couldn’t because I don’t have the right shoes.
-So yes, I feel good about buying those heels.
+Tonight is the third time this year I’ve wanted to wear that dress, but can’t because I don’t have the right shoes.
+So yes, I feel good about buying a pair heels.
 I might wait for them to go on sale, but I’m not buying them because they’re on sale.

-If all of our purchases are thoughtful, wise, and necessary, we would significantly slow the influx of stuff into our homes.
-Sure, there will always be a little decluttering to do as life phases change and things get worn out or used up.
+If all of our purchases were thoughtful, intentional, and wise, think of all the hassle we could avoid!.
+Sure, there will always be a little decluttering to do as life-phases change and things get worn out or used up.
 But never again will we agonize over boxes and bags of unused clutter and excess.
 Freedom!

-So the next time you feel the desire to buy something, remind yourself to wait.
+The next time you feel the desire to buy something, wait.